huma-engineering/huma-docs/data-collection/huma-app/features/data-privacy-and-security.md

 If your healthcare provider has enabled biometric login as mandatory, you will be prompted to configure this on signup.

 ### Legal documentation
-Read about how your data is used and terms and conditions of using the app in the **Legal** section of your profile.
+Read about how your data is used and terms and conditions of using the app in the **Legal** section of your Profile.
 Just click **About Huma** to access the documentation.

 ![Profile](../assets/About.png)